Green Springs National Historic Landmark District

 Green Springs National Historic Landmark District is a national historic district in Louisa County, Virginia noted for its concentration of fine rural manor houses and related buildings in an intact agricultural landscape.
-The district comprises 14000 acre of fertile land, contrasting with the more typical poor soil and scrub pinelands surrounding it.
+Admitted to the National Register of Historic Places in 1974, it became the first rural National Landmark Historic district.
+Named for one of the historic manor houses (itself named for a spring known to Thomas Jefferson who grew up and lived in Albemarle County nearby), the district comprises 14000 acre of fertile land, contrasting with the more typical poor soil and scrub pinelands surrounding it.

 Description

 The district is located 1.5 miles (2 km) north of Interstate 64 from exit No. 136, "Zion Crossroads."
 The district is roughly bounded by U.S. Route 15 and Virginia Routes 22 and 613.
 The area is named for a natural spring noted by Thomas Jefferson as possessing "some medicinal virtue."
 The district features a mixture of wooded and farmed lands.
-Its distinguishing geological feature is the presence of a heavy clay soil that retains plant nutrients and moisture, creating an open landscape suitable for farming.
+About 600 million years ago, when most of what became the eastern United States (including Virginia) was covered by a shallow sea, volcanic activity left a basin-like topographic feature which contains the only mineral deposit of consequence in the area, vermiculite.
+That volcanic feature led to a heavy clay soil that retains plant nutrients and moisture, creating an open landscape suitable for farming.
 The area is noted for its park-like views, particularly from U.S. Route 15.